neogeographica/mythdeck/deck_config/other_stuff.rst

   |l2| |plus| |ltrack| to bring up the menu, and select and click on the menu icon for the action you want.

 Once you've selected an action, in three of these four cases you then will need to pick a number.
-Release the trigger so you're no longer mode-shifted and continue to use the trackpad; the menu will change to a number wheel.
+Release the trigger so you're no longer mode-shifted, and continue to use the trackpad; the menu will change to a number wheel.

   |ltrack| to select and click on a number.